usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

 SCAPVal reports whether SCAP content is well-formed and conformant.
 It validates:

-- **Source data streams** — the SCAP content a tool consumes.
+- **Source data streams**: the SCAP content a tool consumes.
-- **Result content** — SCAP result data streams and Asset Reporting Format (ARF) reports.
+- **Result content**: SCAP result data streams and Asset Reporting Format (ARF) reports.
-- **Standalone components** — individual XCCDF, OVAL, or OCIL files, separate from a full SCAP data stream.
+- **Standalone components**: individual XCCDF, OVAL, or OCIL files, separate from a full SCAP data stream.

 For each input it runs three kinds of checks: